-Adding a Text Input Control
+6.4.2.1 Adding a Text Input Control

 The simplest input control is a text box.
-In this example, the datatype for the input value is a number.
-The server verifies that the user enters a number into the text box.
+In this example, the datatype for the input value is a number; the server verifies that the user enters a number into the text box.

-To add a text input control to the complex report example
+To add a text input control to the complex report example:

-- 1. After completing the steps in Uploading Undetected File Resources, click Controls & Resources in the JasperReport wizard. - 2.
+- 1. After completing steps in "Uploading Undetected File Resources" on page 191, click Controls & Resources in the JasperReport wizard. - 2.
 On the Controls & Resources page, click Add Input Control.
 The Locate Input Control page appears. - 3.
 Select Define an Input Control in the next step. - 4.
 Click Next. - 5.
-On the Create Input Control page, accept the default (Single Value) from the Type dropdown. - 6.
+On the Create Input Control page, accept the default (Single Value) from the Type drop-down. - 6.
 Enter the other properties for the input control: